Pitbi/api-request-validator/README.md

     {
       email: 'jon@world.com',
-      password: 'Monkey123'
+      password: 'Monkey123',
+      profile: 'full'
     }

-To validate the email attribute, we use followings rules:
+To validate the `email` attribute, we use followings rules:

 - required
 - type (string)
 - regexp
 - custom async methods

+To validate the `profile` attribute, we use followings rules:

+- required
+- enum

 #### Constructor